sopeal/AskYourFeed/.ai/api-plan.md

    - Backfill: Paginate using `cursor` and `has_next_page` until 24h reached or no more pages
 6. **Temporal Filtering:** Filter by `createdAt` field (no `since_id` parameter in twitterapi.io)
 7. **Media Processing:**
-   - Images: Max 4 per post, converted to text descriptions via Vision API
+   - Images: Max 4 per post, converted to text descriptions via OpenRouter
    - Videos: Max 90 seconds or 25 MB, transcribed to text
    - Media content merged into `posts.text` field
 8. **Rate Limiting:**